i5cnc/i5_robot/README.md

 ```
 source ~/catkin_ws/devel/setup.bash
 ```
-2. Do not try to manipulate the robot from teach pendant and ros pc simultaneously (for example, sending trajcectory from ros and execute a program from teach pandent simultaneously).
+2. Do not try to manipulate the robot from teach pendant and ROS side simultaneously (for example, sending trajcectory from ROS and execute a program from teach pandent simultaneously).